Star Fox Adventures: Reception

 The visuals were highly praised, particularly for Fox's character model redesign.
-Edge wrote that the "visual splendour is immense", whilst in a similar fashion Matt Casamassina of IGN noted that the game is a "perfect companion" to The Legend of Zelda series, to which Adventures is often compared.
+Edge wrote that the "visual splendour is immense".
+Matt Casamassina of IGN found it a "perfect companion" to The Legend of Zelda series, to which Adventures is often compared.
 Casamassina noted that elements of its graphical rendering were sophisticated for its time, in particular the advanced real-time rendering of the movement of the characters' fur.
-NGC Magazine praised the game's vibrant atmosphere and detailed textures.
+Writing for Entertainment Weekly, Geoff Keighley praised the "beautifully rendered environments" and "rewarding exploration".
+NGC Magazine praised the vibrant atmosphere and detailed textures.
 The game's combat system garnered some accolades, with GameSpot adding that the combat is simplistic, though being "good looking" and not frustrating.
 Casamassina also praised the combat system.
 NGC Magazine similarly praised the use of the combat system, but they noted that the battles did not require any skill and eventually "felt like a dull chore".
 The voice acting was viewed negatively, with Casamassina remarking that it is "over the top" in some places.
 NGC Magazine said that the accents of most of the characters did not suit that of the Star Fox world, in particular they noted the use of a Scottish accent for the Warpstone Master was "awful".

 Though mostly positively reviewed, Star Fox Adventures is often criticised for its gameplay and setting being too much of a departure from the other Star Fox games, in favor of the "Zelda-style" gameplay.
 Casamassina said that "fans expecting a true Star Fox experience akin to the older games are in for a disappointment".
-He also added that the Star Fox license has been utilised sparingly to the point where the game felt "out of place within the confines of the Star Fox game universe".
-Casamassina asserted that Fox was "clearly only on 'Dinosaur Planet' at Nintendo's request, not because he belongs".
-NGC Magazine similarly expressed concern on why Fox was added to the game, adding that Adventures was "one game Fox himself would probably want to forget" and further speculating that Nintendo only added the Star Fox license to prevent Dinosaur Planet from appearing on the Xbox.
+He said the Star Fox license had been used sparingly to the point where the game felt "out of place within the confines of the Star Fox game universe".
+Casamassina said that Fox was "clearly only on 'Dinosaur Planet' at Nintendo's request, not because he belongs".
+NGC Magazine questioned why Fox was added, writing that Adventures was "one game Fox himself would probably want to forget" and speculated that Nintendo added the Star Fox license to prevent Dinosaur Planet from appearing on the Xbox.

 GameSpot named Star Fox Adventures the second-best GameCube game of September 2002.
 It was nominated for GameSpots annual "Best Action Adventure Game", "Best Music", "Best Graphics (Technical)" and "Best Graphics (Artistic)" awards among GameCube games.